-The key is to maximize the space you have using some tips and tricks to make your bathroom still stylish yet practical.
+The key is maximizing your space using tips and tricks to make your bathroom still stylish yet practical.

 A downstairs toilet is excellent for ease of use and for anyone that has kids running in from the garden or elderly relatives who don’t want to be going up and down the stairs all the time.
 But any small bathroom can benefit from these ideas.

-You don’t have to have endless square footage to have a perfectly designed bathroom.
-Whether it is a little ensuite or a downstairs cloakroom, we have put together 5 ideas for transforming a small space into a toilet that you can be proud of.
+You don’t need endless square footage to have a perfectly designed bathroom.
+Whether it’s a little ensuite or a downstairs cloakroom, we have put together 5 ideas for transforming a small space into a toilet that you can be proud of.

 The minimum space required for a toilet room is at least 80cm x 140cm; it is often good to find out where existing pipes are running and pick a spot that minimizes disruption.
-A great place is often under the stairs, but there are a few suite ideas for bathrooms in small areas I have found that makes it easy to choose the perfect spot in your house.
+A great place is often under the stairs, but there are a few suite ideas for bathrooms in small areas that make it easy to choose the perfect spot in your house.